Poodle Temperament & Personality Guide

 The Poodle is known for being a high-energy non-sporting breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 40-70 lbs and lifespan of 12-15 yrs, the Poodle requires thoughtful care tailored to their specific breed characteristics.
+At 40-70 lbs and a 12-15 yrs lifespan, the Poodle is a breed whose temperament and health considerations each warrant focused attention, not default assumptions.
 The Poodle's minimal shedding coat and high activity requirements tell only part of the story — their non-sporting heritage shapes everything from trainability to health risks.

 Living with Family

 The Poodle's minimal shedding coat and high activity requirements tell only part of the story — their non-sporting heritage shapes everything from trainability to health risks.
-Poodles with high energy levels need consistent outlets for their drive and enthusiasm.
+If you own Poodle, plan on steady daily outlets for their energy; the breed's drive is real, and the alternatives to channeling it are worse.

 Multi-Pet Households